 Secondly, look out for insurers who include rescue and evacuation as part of their plan - especially if you are going to head out into the wilderness.

-Finally, whatever you do don’t forget your ski insurance if you are going to be hitting the slopes at some of Canada’s world famous slopes!
+Finally, whatever you do don’t forget your ski insurance if you are going to be hitting the slopes at some of Canada’s world-famous resorts!

 According to The Telegraph Mr Shepherd from Berks went on a skiing holiday but unfortunately his hire skis were damaged beyond repair and he had to pay €177 in order to replace them.
 He made a claim with his insurance Aviva but it was declined because “winter sports equipment that is damaged while it is being used” was not covered.
-Unfortunately, Mr Shepherd had just assumed that the use of the item would be covered while in use but he hadn’t seen a clause in the policy documents invalidating the claim if this were the case.
+Unfortunately, Mr Shepherd had just assumed that the item would be covered while in use; he hadn’t seen a clause in the policy documents invalidating the claim if this were the case.

 Although the “damaged while in use” clause is now under review, it’s a lesson to read all the clauses in your policy documents carefully so that you don’t get caught out while you are away.
 If you have any questions contact your insurer before you buy a policy.